 Utah Code 53E-5-2 establishes the school accountability system framework.
-It requires the Utah State Board of Education (USBE) to assign overall ratings based on indicators of school performance.
-This document, The Accountability Technical Manual, lists technical details regarding the indicators of school accountability, methodologies, calculations, business rules used for the calculation of school accountability indicators and assignment of overall ratings, and provides detail for educators, parents, and other stakeholders.
+It requires the Utah State Board of Education (USBE) to publish indicators of school performance.
+This document, The Accountability Technical Manual, lists technical details regarding the indicators of school accountability, methodologies, calculations, business rules used for the calculation of school accountability indicators, and provides detail for educators, parents, and other stakeholders.